xarray-contrib/xarray-tutorial/CONTRIBUTING.md

 This repository is a great opportunity to start contributing to Xarray.

-- Report bugs, request features or submit feedback as a [GitHub Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues). https://github.com/xarray-contrib/xarray-tutorial/issues
+- Report bugs, request features or submit feedback as a [GitHub Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues).
+First check existing issues: https://github.com/xarray-contrib/xarray-tutorial/issues !

-- Make fixes, add content or improvements using [GitHub Pull Requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
+- Make fixes, add content or improvements using [GitHub Pull Requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), the sections below go over this process in more detail:

 ## Content Guidelines